 Throughout time and breeding, the GBGV also became prolific for hunting wild boar, with its pure strength and scent abilities becoming renowned.

-The GBGV today is a sociable, friendly dog that is like child-like and cheeky, and will be hard for new owners to train.
+The GBGV today is a sociable, friendly dog that is like child-like and cheeky, and it will be hard for new owners to train.

 In fact, this breed is known even to give seasoned veterans a run for their money.
 But honestly, it’s all part of the fun.
 Throughout training, exercise, and love, you and this GBGV will grow together.